gohugoio/hugo/content/en/functions/partials/IncludeCached.md

 aliases: [/functions/partialcached]
 ---

+Without a [`return`] statement, the `partialCached` function returns a string of type `template.HTML`.
+With a `return` statement, the `partialCached` function can return any data type.

-The `partialCached` template function can offer significant performance gains for complex templates that don't need to be re-rendered on every invocation.
+The `partialCached` function can offer significant performance gains for complex templates that don't need to be re-rendered on every invocation.

 {{% note %}}
 Each Site (or language) has its own `partialCached` cache, so each site will execute a partial once.